aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-17-1-0/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for Excel 2016 Charts**
-Aspose.Cells APIs have added the support for a few Excel 2016 charts by enhancing the ChartType enumeration.
-Following new fields have been added with the release of Aspose.Cells 17.1.0.
+Aspose.Cells APIs have added support for a few Excel 2016 charts by enhancing the ChartType enumeration.
+The following new fields have been added with the release of Aspose.Cells 17.1.0.

 - ChartType.BOX_WHISKER: The series is laid out as box and whisker.
 - ChartType.FUNNEL: The series is laid out as a funnel.